 If you live in an older home, you know its has plenty of features that can give it character such as solid wood floors, plaster walls instead of wallboard and architectural windows.
 When it’s time to remodel, though, older homes can present costly challenges that aren’t so charming.
-Here are some of the most common renovation issues you could encounter.
+Here are some of the most common kitchen renovation, bathroom and basement remodeling issues you could encounter.

 Outdated Plumbing and Electrical

 Electrical wiring and plumbing problems are common in older homes.
 Old electrical wiring can be a safety hazard and will need to be brought up to code.
 If you’re opening walls, be prepared for that possibility, even if your home is only 30 years old.
 Updating ground-fault circuit interrupter (GFCI) outlets, the ones that keep you safe around water, is commonly needed in bathroom remodels.